- Academic Advising Video

-One Denver Law JD student will be selected, through a competitive process, to work in the legal department of a local corporation.
-The Ronan Fellow will be expected to work for an eight week period (30 hours per week maximum) during June-August 2013.
-The Fellow will receive an hourly rate of $24.00 per hour with a maximum payment not to exceed $5,760 from the Environmental & Natural Resources Law Program.
-No academic credit will be offered for the Fellowship.
+Two Denver Law JD students will be selected, through a competitive process, to work in the legal departments of two corporations.
+The Ronan Fellows will be expected to work for an eight week period (30 hours per week maximum) during summer 2014.
+The Fellows will receive an hourly rate of $24.00 per hour with a maximum payment not to exceed $5,760 from the Environmental & Natural Resources Law Program.
+No academic credit will be offered for the Fellowships.

 1.)
-Cover Letter (Must be addressed to the host company’s supervising attorney—specific information can be found on the application form.
-Please use this letter to tell the host company why you should be selected for the position.)
+Cover Letter (Must be addressed to “Professor Don C. Smith”; please use this letter to tell the faculty selection committee why you should be chosen for a Fellowship.)

 Selection, Interview and Notification Process

-Completed applications will be sent to Environmental & Natural Resources Law Program faculty to review; a short list of the top candidates will then be sent to the host company for in-person interview selection.
-In-person interviews with Newmont will happen in early April and all applicants will be notified by late April of their status.
+Completed applications will be sent to Environmental & Natural Resources Law Program faculty to review; a short list of the top candidates will then be sent to each individual corporation for in-person interview selection.
+In-person interviews with host companies will happen in April and all applicants will be notified by late April/early May of their status.

 Please contact Stefanie Carroll at firstname.lastname@example.org, 303-871-6076 or in room 465B with any questions regarding the application process.
-Ms. Carroll is not involved in the selection process, and is happy to review any applicant packets before they are officially submitted.
-The Career Development Office is an excellent resource for assistance with drafting cover letters and resumes.
+Note that Ms. Carroll is not involved in the selection or interview process.
+The Career Development Office is an excellent resource for assistance in drafting cover letters and resumes.

 We are strongly dedicated to the pursuit of inclusive excellence and diversity.
 See our Diversity Statement at http://www.du.edu/chancellor/vision/diversitystatement.html.
 DU is an EEO/AA employer.